Last updated on: April 4, 2017 By Ethan Green

 But you do get a wealth of fascinating data about your sleep, so for those with money to spend and a keen interest in their sleep, it can give you a deep insight into your nightly slumber.

-It can also play a range of mellow sounds to help you sleep if you like.
+It can also play a range of mellow sounds to help you sleep.
 And it can be programmed to wake you during light sleep with mellow lighting and tones.
-You can control some functions with a wave of your hand, putting the finishing touches to its modern appeal.

-- Measures and advises you on bedroom temperature, humidity, ambient light, noise and air quality.
+- Measures and gives recommendations for bedroom temperature, humidity, ambient light, noise and air quality.

 - Measures time asleep, time to fall asleep, wakings, times restless, and time spent in deep, medium and light sleep.